chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-05-10-fill-container.md

 + `deque`
 + `string`

-### Use initilizer list
+### Use initializer list

-Almost all the conatiner types support this kind of initilization.
+Almost all the container types support this kind of initialization.

 ```cpp
 vector<int> a{1,2,3};